wp-plugins/woocommerce-products-quick-view/readme.txt

 == Upgrade Notice ==

+= 1.0.6.2 =
+Update your plugin now for 3 new a3rev plugin framework code tweaks.

 = 1.0.6.1 =
 Upgrade now for a Quick View Fancybox scroll bug fix in iOS Mobile operating system.